ForeverUnfinishedArtworx/ForeverUnfinishedArtworx.github.io/README.md

 ## My artist portfolio and landing page for ForeverUnfinishedArtworx

-> started with a neat template called global & proceeded to make it my own.
+> Started with a neat template called global & proceeded to make it my own.
-> Started this journey about two years ago knowing absolutely nothing about git code or computers or any of this stuff.
+> Started this journey about two years ago knowing absolutely nothing about git, code, computers or any of this stuff.
-> With the help of this community a d others online I was able tog3t here.
+> With the help of this community, a.i. and others online I was able to get here.
 Hope you enjoy Forever Unfinished Artworx!